February 24, 2025

 -

-- Roses date back over 35 million years, with references found in ancient Greek, Roman, and Egyptian cultures, where they were associated with gods, royalty, and ceremonies.
+- Roses date back more than 35 million years, and ancient Greek, Roman, and Egyptian cultures referenced them as symbols tied to gods, royalty, and ceremonial life.

-- In 1986, the rose was declared the national flower of the United States, representing beauty and strength.
+- In 1986, the United States declared the rose its national flower to represent beauty and strength.

-- Roses are referenced over 50 times in Shakespeare’s works, including the famous line from Romeo and Juliet, “A rose by any other name would smell as sweet.”
+- Shakespeare referenced roses more than 50 times in his works, including the famous line from Romeo and Juliet: “A rose by any other name would smell as sweet.”

 - Roses thrive in New England gardens, with many cold-hardy varieties blooming throughout the summer.
 Climbing roses and shrub roses are especially popular for their resilience in the region’s climate.

-- The thousand-year-old rose in Germany’s Hildesheim Cathedral is believed to be the oldest living rose bush, proving just how enduring these blooms can be.
+- A thousand-year-old rose growing at Germany’s Hildesheim Cathedral stands as the oldest known living rose bush, proving just how enduring these blooms can be.

 July — Delphinium